Dr. Sunil Shroff, MS, FRCS ( UK). Urol Dipl ( Lond.).

 - Severe metabolic or endocrinal disturbances

 Absence of brain stem function is essential for establishing the diagnosis of Brain Death (Figure 2).
-In a brainstem dead patient cranial nerve reflexes (Table-II) are tested to observe motor response to a sensory input.
+In a brainstem dead patient cranial nerve reflexes are tested to observe motor response to a sensory input.
 The absence of brain stem function is documented by conducting the following tests:

 a.
 Absence of Pupillary reflex response to light

 b.
 Absence of Corneal reflexes

 d.
 Absence of cranial nerve response to pain

 To check for absent pupillary response to light, a bright pen torchlight should be used in a darkened room.
 It should be made sure that no eye drops to dilate the pupils have been used in the four hours previously.
 The pupils may not be necessarily fixed and dilated in the brainstem dead patients; however there should be no pupillary response to light.